karnotxyz/cairo-benchmark/README.md

 ```

 ## Deploying the contracts
-Make sure you have already added an account as profile first in the `.snfoundry.toml`
+Make sure you have already added an account as profile first in the `snfoundry.toml`
 ```shell
 make deploy
 ```